 Our results of operations can be affected by the pricing and availability of raw materials.
 Although we attempt to increase the sales prices of our homes in response to higher materials costs, such increases typically lag behind the escalation of materials costs.
-Four of the most important raw materials used in our operations, wood and wood products, gypsum wallboard, steel and insulation, have experienced significant price increases in recent periods.
-Although we have not experienced any severe or prolonged shortage of such building materials to date, there can be no assurance that sufficient supplies of wood and wood products, gypsum wallboard, steel and insulation, as well as other raw materials, will continue to be available to us on satisfactory terms.
+Sudden increases in price and lack of availability of raw materials can be caused by natural disaster or other market forces, as has occurred recently.
+Five of the most important raw materials used in our operations, wood and wood products, gypsum wallboard, steel, insulation, and other petroleum-based products and services, including delivery costs, have experienced significant shortages and price increases in recent periods.
+Although we have not experienced any production halts, severe or prolonged shortage of such building materials have occurred, and there can be no assurance that sufficient supplies of these and other raw materials will continue to be available to us.